This Revell Douglas SBD-5 Dauntless is one of a series of old 1/144 scale model kits, some of which got re-released in 2013 as 'Micro Wings' series.

 The kit decals appear accurate in design and well printed, once again Revell provided insignia with a red border.

 The only items missing from the decal sheet are walkways for the wing roots (and a small white diagonal bar on either side of the tail fin, indicating which carrier it belongs to, although I am not sure if it was still applied in November 1943).

-With the Douglas scheme:
+With the official/Douglas color scheme: